Rue des Pignons

 Rue des Pignons was a Canadian French-language TV series which ran from 1966 to 1977.
 Radio-Canada has reportedly lost most of the episodes of the series, only managing to trace about 35 of the 414 episodes from 1966 to 1977.
 The program's theme song was composed and recorded by Pierre Brabant who also played much of the show's background music.

 Plot

-The intrigue develops around a typical family of a working district of Montreal, with stories concerning knowledge and friends of the members of the family and other residents of the surroundings of the streets of Pignons.
+The plot thickens within an ordinary family residing in a working-class neighborhood of Montreal.
+It revolves around the experiences and relationships of family members and the local residents of the Pignons Street vicinity.